-Due to tax losses sustained in the period, no tax liability arises on the Company.
-Under current legislation, tax losses may be carried forward and be set off against taxable income of the following five years.
-No deferred tax asset has been recognised in the statement of financial position for tax losses which are available for offset against future taxable profits as at the year end.
+Due to tax losses sustained in the year, no tax liability arises on the Company.
+Under current legislation, tax losses may be carried forward and be set off against taxable income of the five succeeding years as at 31 December 2013, the balance of tax losses which is available for offset against future taxable profits amounts to USD 764 thousand for which no deferred asset is recognised in the statement of financial position.